osmcode/osmium-tool/man/osmium-export.md

 # AREA HANDLING

 Multipolygon relations will be assembled into multipolygon geometries forming areas.
 Some closed ways will also form areas.
-Here are the more detailed rules:
+Here are the detailed rules:

+Non-closed way
-* Non-closed ways (last node not the same as the first node) are always linestrings, not areas.
+: A non-closed way (with the last node location not the same as the first node location) is always (regardless of any tags) a linestring, not an area.

+Relation
-* Relations tagged `type=multipolygon` or `type=boundary` are always assembled
+: A relation tagged `type=multipolygon` or `type=boundary` is always
-  into areas.
-If they are not valid, they are omitted from the output (unless --stop-on-error/-E is specified).
-(An error message will be produced if the --show-errors/-e option is specified).
-* For closed ways the tags are checked.
-If they have an `area` tag other than `area=no`, they are areas and a polygon is created.
-If they have an `area` tag other than `area=yes`, they are linestrings.
-So closed ways can be both, an area and a linestring!
+  (regardless of any tags) assembled into an area.

+Closed way
+: For a closed way (with the last node location the same as the first node location) the tags are checked: If the way has an `area=yes` tag, an area is created.
+If the way has an `area=no` tag, a linestring is created.
-* The configuration options `area_tags` and `linear_tags` can be used to augment the area check.
-If any of the tags on a closed way matches any of the expressions in `area_tags`, a polygon is created.
-If any of the tags on a closed way matches any of the expressions in `linear_tags`, a linestring is created.
-Again: If both match, an area and a linestring is created.
+  An `area` tag with a value other than `yes` or `no` is ignored.
+The configuration settings `area_tags` and `linear_tags` can be used to augment the area check.
+If any of the tags matches the `area_tags`, an area is created.
+If any of the tags matches the `linear_tags`, a linestring is created.
+If both match, an area and a linestring is created.
+This is important because some objects have tags that make them both, an area and a linestring.

+The `area_tags` and `linear_tags` can have the following values:

+true
+:   All tags match.
+(An empty list `[]` can also be used to mean the same,
+    but this use is deprecated because it can be confusing.)

+false
+:   No tags match.

+Array
+:   The array contains one or more expressions as descibed in the FILTER
+    EXPRESSION section.

+null
+:   If the `area_tags` or `linear_tags` is set to null or not set at all,
+    the inverse of the other setting is used.
+So if you do not set the `linear_tags` but have some expressions in `area_tags`, areas will be created for all objects matching those expressions and linestrings for everything else.
+This can be simpler, because you only have to keep one list, but in cases where an object can be interpreted as both an area and a linestring, only one interpretation will be used.

 # OUTPUT FORMATS